Causally Steered Diffusion for Automated Video Counterfactual Generation: Methodology

 To optimize $\mathcal{P}$, we employ \emph{Textual Gradient Descent} (TGD)~\cite{textgrad5optimizing}, which directly updates the prompt:

-where $\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$ denotes the ``textual gradients''~\cite{textgrad5optimizing}, passed through an LLM at each TGD update to generate a new prompt incorporating the VLM criticisms.
+where \emph{$\frac{\partial \mathcal{L}}{\partial \mathcal{P}}$} \footnote{Due to space constraints, we encourage the interested reader to refer to the Appendix for an explanation of the textual gradients computation.} denotes the ``textual gradients'', passed through an \textit{LLM} \footnote{For simplicity and robustness, we employ the same LLM/VLM model (GPT‑4) for all operations.} at each TGD update to generate a new prompt incorporating the VLM criticisms.
 Optimization halts when the target interventions are met or the maximum number of iterations is reached.
-A summary of the proposed approach is showcased in Algorithm 1.
+A summary of the proposed CSVC approach is showcased in Algorithm 1.